thepacketgeek/rust-tcpstream-demo/raw/README.md

 # Reading and writing data with Rust's TcpStream

-For the start of our journey, let's look at what it takes to send and receive bytes with [TcpStream](https://doc.rust-lang.org/stable/std/net/struct.TcpStream.html).
+For the start of our journey with [TcpStream](https://doc.rust-lang.org/stable/std/net/struct.TcpStream.html) we'll take a look at what it takes to send and receive raw bytes.

 This demo is going to build up some concepts that result in a [demo found here](https://github.com/thepacketgeek/rust-tcpstream-demo/tree/master/raw).
-The working concept is that we want to have a client send some data (a String) to a server that will Echo the back to the client to print out.
-In further demos, we'll progress this concept to do slightly more interesting things with the data on the server.
+The working concept is that we want to have a client send some data (a `String`) to a server that will echo the message back to the client.
+In further demos, we'll progress this concept to do slightly more interesting things with the data on the server before sending back.

-# Writing
+# Writing Data
-Let's start with our client and figuring out how to send some bytes (String characters) to our server.

-`TcpStream`'s implementation of the [Write](https://doc.rust-lang.org/stable/std/io/trait.Write.html) trait gives us functionality to write data to the stream (allowing TCP to send bytes across the wire).
+Let's start with our client and figuring out how to send the message bytes (`String` characters) to the server. `TcpStream`'s implementation of the [Write](https://doc.rust-lang.org/stable/std/io/trait.Write.html) trait gives us functionality to write data to the stream (allowing TCP to send bytes across the wire).

 ### write()
-The [`write()`](https://doc.rust-lang.org/stable/std/io/trait.Write.html#tymethod.write) method takes a slice of bytes `&{u8]` and attempts to write them to the TcpStream (send them to the TCP buffer, without sending on the wire yet) and returns the number of bytes successfully written.
-If more bytes are written than can be buffered, `write()` will signal this with a usize less than the length of bytes sent.
+The [`write()`](https://doc.rust-lang.org/stable/std/io/trait.Write.html#tymethod.write) method takes a slice of bytes (`&[u8]`) and attempts to queue them in the `TcpStream`'s buffer (without sending on the wire yet) and returns the number of bytes successfully written as a `usize`.
+If more bytes are written than can be buffered, `write()` signals this with a `usize` less than the length of bytes sent (which you can see with the `bytes_written` variable in examples coming soon).

-After sending the bytes to the TCP buffer, use `flush()` to signal to TCP that it should send the bytes.
-This will set the PSH bit to signal this data should be sent to the application.
+After queuing the bytes in the TCP buffer, `flush()` signals to TCP that it should send the bytes.
+As the last bytes are sent, the **PSH** bit will be set to signal to the receiving TCP stack that this data is ready to send to the application.

 ```rust
 use std::io::{self, Write};